 - the opportunity to undertake a one-year business placement - Work Based Learning modules at Levels 5 and 6 which enable students to apply knowledge in the workplace and develop employability and key skills - the mandatory modules at Level 6 requiring students to reflect on their learning and individual experiences of organisations, their environment and management.
-Such
+Such experiences will be acquired through other modules, for example via exposure to visits and other inputs from practising managers, simulation of real-life scenarios via case studies or modelling, as well as personal employment undertaken throughout their course.

 The importance of research-informed teaching in enhancing students' learning experience is fully appreciated.
 The majority of tutors contributing to the programme are research-active and use their own research and that of others in the discipline to illustrate ideas, concepts and theories or to provide examples.
 The scope and calibre of research keeps programmes current and relevant and is invaluable to high standards of learning.
-There are many opportunities across the programme for students to learn about and engage in research within their discipline, culminating in the opportunity to complete a substantial business project at L6.
+There are many opportunities across the programme for students to learn about and engage in research within their discipline, culminating in the opportunity to complete substantial business project at L6.
 The WBS Employability Standard of Research and Problem-solving is covered by the majority of modules in the programme.
 A student-centred learning approach ensures that students learn through their own enquiry and the assessment strategy supports this through investigative, explorative and applied assessment tasks.

-The double modules BUSM3049 Business Project and BUSM3069 Consultancy Project at Level 6 requires students to undertake independent research in a discipline or field of their choice.
+The double module BUSM3049 Business Project at Level 6 requires students to undertake independent research in a discipline or field of their choice.
 It enables students to appreciate the importance of research skills in enabling business planning and effective decision-making.
-The modules incorporate the necessary guidance, planning and preparation to undertake an independently-researched study.
-They are front-loaded with a minimum of 10 formal taught sessions covering the required research skills in order to understand conventions of academic research methodology and writing.
+The module incorporates the necessary guidance, planning and preparation to undertake an independently-researched study.
+It is front-loaded with a minimum of 4 formal taught sessions covering the required research skills in order to understand conventions of academic research methodology and writing.
 Students will be able to define the exact nature of the study, with the agreement of the supervising tutor.
 In accordance with UW practice, subject specialists will be allocated as supervisors according to students' choice of study area.